Chuck Schumer Claims It’s ‘Too Dangerous’ To Have Senate In Session Due To COVID, Calls For ‘Tracing’

-Senate minority leader Chuck Schumer is taking a stand against proceeding with business as usual at the U.S. Capitol, after President Donald Trump and GOP senators Mike Lee and Thom Tillis tested positive for COVID-19.
+Senate Minority Leader Chuck Schumer is taking a stand against proceeding with business as usual at the U.S. Capitol, after President Donald Trump and Republican Sens.
+Mike Lee and Thom Tillis tested positive for COVID-19.

-Schumer took to his Twitter on Sunday to declare D.C. to be too dangerous to hold confirmation hearings on Trump’s Supreme Court nominee, Amy Coney Barrett, as the Judiciary Committee is urged to halt proceedings.
+Schumer took to his Twitter on Sunday to declare that it was too dangerous to hold confirmation hearings on Trump’s Supreme Court nominee, Amy Coney Barrett, as the Judiciary Committee is urged to halt proceedings.

 “COVID is having a domino effect in the Capitol, and we need transparency and tracing.
 3 GOP Senators have already tested positive, and we do not yet know the full extent of exposure.
 If it’s too dangerous to have the Senate in session, it’s too dangerous for committee hearings,” the senator wrote on Twitter.

-After sharing the tweet, numerous followers shared their appreciation of the politician’s message, with over 38,000 likes and 3,500 comments on the posting.
+After sharing the tweet, numerous followers shared their appreciation of the politician’s message, with over 38,000 likes and 3,500 comments being dropped on the posting.

-Of the people who declared their support for Schumer, many noted how democrats needed to take any measure necessary to keep the country safe while others made suggestions for how to move forward.
+Of the people who declared their support for Schumer, many noted how Democrats needed to take any measure necessary to keep the country safe, while others made suggestions for how to move forward.

 “You’re absolutely correct Senator Schumer!
 Thank you for caring about the citizens of this country!” one user wrote, agreeing with Schumer’s proclamation.